getify/You-Dont-Know-JS/async & performance/apA.md

 } );
 ```

 You also may want to automatically create a delayed-value or a delayed-error sequence.
-Using the `after` and `failAfter` contrib plugins, this is easy:
+Using the `after` and `failAfter` contrib plug-ins, this is easy:

 ```js
 var sq1 = ASQ.after( 100, "Hello", "World" );